aio-libs/create-aio-app/README.md

 `--redis` - add redis to the template

+`--uvloop` - use uvloop event loop for aiohttp

 ## Contributing
 The `create-aio-app` it's a boilerplate from aiohttp community for aiohttp community.
 So, feel free to make some suggestion in the issue or make